Cone-in-cone structures

 Cone-in-cone structures in limestone.

 Cone-in-cone structures in limestone.

 Cone-in-cone structures are secondary sedimentary structures that form in association with deeper burial and diagenesis.
+These vertically nested structures resemble those of tightly packed ice-cream cones stacked inside one another.
 They consist of concentric inter-bedded cones of calcite or more rarely gypsum, siderite or pyrite.
-Although several mechanisms may be responsible for the formation of cone-in-cone structures, displacive crystal mechanism is preferred.
-It accounts for the most uniform and consistent explanation of growth and why cone-in-cone can occur with such variable composition.
+Although several mechanisms may be responsible for the formation of cone-in-cone structures, the displacive crystal mechanism is preferred.
+It provides the most uniform and consistent explanation of growth and of why cone-in-cone can occur with such variable composition.

 Description

 Cone-in-cone structures are identifiable by their distinctive conical appearance.
 They are composed of concentric cones nested inside each other.
 The actual composition of the cones is variable and dependent on the environment in which they were formed, with the majority of the cone-in-cone structures being composed of calcite with thin layers of clay between cones.
 There are also, more rarely, structures composed of siderite, gypsum, pyrite.
 Often the cone-in-cone will be found as features of calcite layers within a shale, and rarely within a dedolomite (calcitized dolomite).

 Cone-in-cone structures should not be confused with either shatter cones such as are produced by meteorite impacts, or with shear cones like those developed in coals.
 Both these structures differ from cone-in-cone structures in that they are the product of very high instantaneous stresses.
 Thus they have a spatial dependence on impact areas for the former and fault zones for the latter, whereas cone-in-cone structures do not.